Skip to main content

 • Pellet Therapy ∞ Long-acting pellets implanted under the skin can provide a steady state of testosterone, sometimes combined with anastrozole if needed to manage estrogen levels.

 Peptide therapies represent another layer of sophisticated intervention.
 Peptides like Sermorelin or the combination of Ipamorelin / CJC-1295 do not replace a hormone directly.
-Instead, they stimulate the pituitary gland to produce its own in a natural, pulsatile manner, aiming to restore a more youthful signaling pattern within the body’s own regulatory systems.
+Instead, they stimulate the pituitary gland to produce its own growth hormone in a natural, pulsatile manner, aiming to restore a more youthful signaling pattern within the body’s own regulatory systems.

 Table 2 ∞ Comparing Intervention Strategies for Hormonal Imbalance